TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 Workflow #2: Working locally on the documentation with GitHub
 =============================================================

-You can clone the Git repository with a manual to your computer and `preview the rendered result locally <rendering-docs>`.
+You can clone the Git repository of a manual to your computer and `preview the rendered result locally <rendering-docs>`.

 The official manuals of the documentation team can be found in the organization